Sex-selective abortion: Trivers–Willard hypothesis

 The Trivers–Willard hypothesis argues that resource availability affects male reproductive success more than female and that, consequently, parents should prefer males when resources are plentiful and females when resources are scarce.
 This has been applied to resource differences between individuals in a society and also to resource differences between societies.
 Empirical evidence is mixed, with higher support in better studies, according to Cronk in a 2007 review.
 One example: in a 1997 study of a group with a preference for females was Romani in Hungary, a low-status group.
 They "had a female-biased sex ratio at birth, were more likely to abort a fetus after having had one or more daughters, nursed their daughters longer, and sent their daughters to school for longer."

+Birth control policies

+Worries about overpopulation and poverty

+In the 1950s, American policymakers and philanthropists worried that overpopulation would lead to poverty and therefore to Communism in developing countries.
+Population control became a mission of organizations such as the Population Council, Population Crisis Committee, Ford Foundation, World Bank, UNFPA, USAID or International Planned Parenthood Federation.
+Around 1970, under pressure from the United States, many poor countries allowed or encouraged abortion and sterilization, using coercion in many cases including the Indian emergency.

+Scholars observed the "stopping rule" that many couples stopped having children after they had a son.
+Sex determination was then advocated as a method of population control, in particular by Paul Ehrlich in The Population Bomb.
+Western organizations helped organize and fund family planning in India, promoting prenatal sex determination by amniocentesis, which led to many sex-selective abortions.
+In 1979, UNFPA pledged $50 million for family planning in China.
+This helped China launch the One-child policy, leading to many abortions, including forced abortions.